 The placement of waste will take into account the physical and chemical properties of the waste.
-Sandy waste will be placed on top of course waste in order to fill voids around the course material.
+Where possible, sandy waste will be placed on top of coarse waste in order to fill voids around the course material.
 Acidic waste will not be placed with alkaline waste (and vice versa).
 Flammable waste (plastic and vehicle tyres) will be evenly distributed throughout the waste mass to reduce the chance of a large, uncontrolled fire within the landfill.